Umbriel: Surface features

 Near Umbriel's equator lies the most prominent surface feature: Wunda crater, which has a diameter of about 131 km.
 Wunda has a large ring of bright material on its floor, which may be an impact deposit or a deposit of pure carbon dioxide ice, which formed when the radiolytically formed carbon dioxide migrated from all over the surface of Umbriel and then got trapped in relatively cold Wunda.
 Nearby, seen along the terminator, are the craters Vuver and Skynd, which lack bright rims but possess bright central peaks.
 Study of limb profiles of Umbriel revealed a possible very large impact feature having the diameter of about 400 km and depth of approximately 5 km.

 Much like other moons of Uranus, the surface of Umbriel is cut by a system of canyons trending northeast–southwest.
-They are not officially recognized due to the poor imaging resolution and generally bland appearance of this moon, which hinders geological maping.
+They are not officially recognized due to the poor imaging resolution and generally bland appearance of this moon, which hinders geological mapping.

 Umbriel's heavily cratered surface has probably been stable since the Late Heavy Bombardment.
 The only signs of the ancient internal activity are canyons and dark polygons—dark patches with complex shapes measuring from tens to hundreds of kilometers across.
 The polygons were identified from precise photometry of Voyager 2's images and are distributed more or less uniformly on the surface of Umbriel, trending northeast–southwest.
 Some polygons correspond to depressions of a few kilometers deep and may have been created during an early episode of tectonic activity.
 Currently there is no explanation for why Umbriel is so dark and uniform in appearance.
 Its surface may be covered by a relatively thin layer of dark material (so called umbral material) excavated by an impact or expelled in an explosive volcanic eruption.
 (Note: While a co-orbiting population of dust particles is another possible source of the dark material, this is considered less likely because other satellites were not affected.)
 Alternatively, Umbriel's crust may be entirely composed of the dark material, which prevented formation of bright features like crater rays.
 However, the presence of the bright feature within Wunda seems to contradict this hypothesis.